nuspell/nuspell.github.io/implementation.md

 # Programming language

 Nuspell is implemented in [C++](https://en.wikipedia.org/wiki/C%2B%2B), more specifically in version [C++14](https://en.wikipedia.org/wiki/C%2B%2B14).
 This object-oriented programming language is available on many platforms.
 C++ is a compiled language aimed at performance and efficiency making it suitable for system-wide functionality such as spell checking.
 Nuspell can at least be compiled with [GCC](https://en.wikipedia.org/wiki/GNU_Compiler_Collection) and [Clang](https://en.wikipedia.org/wiki/Clang).
-For more detailed technical information on development, platforms, [compilers](https://en.wikipedia.org/wiki/Compiler) and [code style](https://en.wikipedia.org/wiki/Programming_style), see the project's [README.md](https://github.com/nuspell/nuspell/blob/master/README.md) and [wiki](https://github.com/nuspell/nuspell/wiki).
+For more detailed technical information on development, platforms, [compilers](https://en.wikipedia.org/wiki/Compiler) and [code style](https://en.wikipedia.org/wiki/Programming_style), see the project's [README.md](https://github.com/nuspell/nuspell/blob/master/README.md) and its [wiki](https://github.com/nuspell/nuspell/wiki).

 # Character encoding